 We used findings from our systematic review on clinical effectiveness to inform a primary cost-utility analysis of active surveillance and radical prostatectomy in 65-year-old men with localized prostate cancer.
-We also performed an analysis with a cohort of 55-year-old men, as well as multiple sensitivity analyses examining potential variations in relative differences in outcomes and costs between the various treatment strategies.
+Due to the emphasis many clinicians place on age and life expectancy at the time of diagnosis, we also performed an analysis with a cohort of 55-year-old men, as well as multiple sensitivity analyses examining potential variations in relative differences in outcomes and costs between the various treatment strategies.
 Utilities (i.e., the value, between 0 and 1, placed on quality of life in a particular state of health) for patients with individual side effects or side-effect combinations were obtained from published literature.
 Costs of surveillance, surgery, complications, and side effects were based on national Medicare payment rates for relevant services; the costs of patient time associated with these services were also estimated using national wage rates.
 Two alternative analyses were performed using actual third-party payer costs obtained from private health plans in the United States.